bjcull/bjcull.github.com/_posts/2017-05-30-enable-entity-framework-core-migrations-visual-studio-2017.md

     services.AddIdentityServer()
         .AddDeveloperSigningCredential()
-        .AddConfigurationStore(o => o.UseSqlServer(Configuration["Data:WebdevContext:ConnectionString"],
+        .AddConfigurationStore(o => o.UseSqlServer(Configuration["Data:EFMigrations2017Context:ConnectionString"],
             options => options.MigrationsAssembly(typeof(EFMigrations2017Context).GetTypeInfo().Assembly.GetName().Name)))
-        .AddOperationalStore(o => o.UseSqlServer(Configuration["Data:WebdevContext:ConnectionString"],
+        .AddOperationalStore(o => o.UseSqlServer(Configuration["Data:EFMigrations2017Context:ConnectionString"],
             options => options.MigrationsAssembly(typeof(EFMigrations2017Context).GetTypeInfo().Assembly.GetName().Name)))
         .AddAspNetIdentity<User>();

 Here you can see I'm still using the DeveloperSigningCredential for this example.
-Be sure to use a certificate instead, as soon as you want to deploy this.
+Be sure to use a certificate instead as soon as you want to deploy this.

 Next you can see we're hooking up the Configuration and Operational database contexts.

-Finally we tell Identity Server 4, where we're keeping our User information so it can hook into it automatically.
+Finally we tell Identity Server 4 where we're keeping our User information so it can hook into it automatically.

 **5. You're good to go!**